ahnaf505/FaceDetec-/README.md

 </p>

 ##
-**FaceDetec'** is a cutting-edge project aimed at precise face similarity detection and analysis.
+**FaceDetec' | Precise Face Comparison** is a cutting-edge project aimed at precise face similarity detection and analysis.

 ### ⚠ Curently only support linux
 #